desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/PRODNAME/exposures/NIGHT/EXPID/frame-CAMERA-EXPID.rst

 Rdata[nspec, ndiag, nwave]

-To convert this into matrices for convolving models:
+To convert this into sparse matrices for convolving a model that is sampled at the same wavelengths as the extractions (HDU EXTNAME='WAVELENGTH'):

 .. code::

+    from scipy.sparse import spdiags
+    from astropy.io import fits
+    import numpy as np

     #- read a model and its wavelength vector from somewhere
     #- IMPORTANT: cast them to .astype(np.float64) to get native endian